dapr/docs/daprdocs/content/en/getting-started/quickstarts/pubsub-quickstart.md

 ### Step 2: View the Pub/sub component

-When you run `dapr init`, Dapr creates a default redis `pubsub.yaml` on your local machine.
-Verify by opening your components directory:
+When you run `dapr init`, Dapr creates a default Redis `pubsub.yaml` and runs a Redis container on your local machine.
+Verify by finding the YAML file in your components directory:

 - On Windows, under `%UserProfile%\.dapr\components\pubsub.yaml`
 - On Linux/MacOS, under `~/.dapr/components/pubsub.yaml`

-For this quickstart, we've included a default Redis `pubsub.yaml` file within the cloned repository that contains the following:
+The Redis `pubsub.yaml` file included for this quickstart contains the following:

 {{< tabs "Self-Hosted (CLI)" "Kubernetes" >}}

 {{% codetab %}}

+In the YAML file:

+- `metadata/name` is how your application talks to the component.
+- `spec/metadata` defines the connection to the instance of the component.
+- `scopes` specify which application can use the component.

 ```yaml
 apiVersion: dapr.io/v1alpha1